segfaultExpress/sam-3d-body-fbxify/README.md

 [SAM 3D Objects](https://github.com/facebookresearch/sam-3d-objects) is a foundation model that reconstructs full 3D shape geometry, texture, and layout from a single image.

 As a way to combine the strengths of both **SAM 3D Objects** and **SAM 3D Body**, we provide an example notebook that demonstrates how to combine the results of both models such that they are aligned in the same frame of reference.
 Check it out [here](https://github.com/facebookresearch/sam-3d-objects/blob/main/notebook/demo_3db_mesh_alignment.ipynb).

+## Mapping

+FBXify supports remapping poses to different rig formats.
+For detailed information on how to configure mappings for custom rigs, see the [Mapping Guide](fbxify/Mapping_Guide.md).

+### Supported Rigs

+- **MHR (Momentum Human Rig):** Native support with direct rotation mapping
+- **Mixamo:** Standard rigs can use the Rokoko Retargeting plugin, or custom mappings can be configured
+- **Unity:** Unity Humanoid-compatible rigs with custom bone mappings

+### Mapping Methods

+The system supports three mapping methods:

+1. **`direct_rotation`**: Direct mapping for bones, primarily useful for MHR due to the perpendicular nature of MHR bone rotations
+2. **`keypoint_with_global_rot_roll`**: Extends keypoint-based mapping by adding roll rotation from MHR rig bones, useful for rigs that need proper bone orientation
+3. **Keypoint-based mapping**: Uses keypoints from the MHR pose estimation to drive bone rotations

+### Adding Custom Rigs

+To add support for a custom rig:

+1. Extract your skeleton structure and rest pose using the provided Blender scripts:
+   - `extract_armature_bone_struct_for_mapping.py`
+   - `extract_armature_skeleton_and_rest_pose.py`
+2. Ensure your armature is selected and in rest pose
+3. Copy the console output into a JSON file and add it to `metadata.py`'s `PROFILES`
+4. Configure the mapping method and parameters for each bone

+For complete instructions, see [fbxify/Mapping_Guide.md](fbxify/Mapping_Guide.md).

+## TODO

+Future improvements planned for FBXify:

+1. Smoothen the mocap data to prevent shakiness
+2. Fix some remaining artifacts
+3. Add option to scale the armature based on returned values
+4. Rig an MHR to the mixamo/unity rigs

 ## License